Traveling has always been one of my passions. The world is full of fascinating places and cultures and I hope to see as

 If you’re planning a visit to the Delray Beach area of southeast Florida and want something to do other than spend time on the beautiful beaches, I have just the thing for you.
-There are a number of wonderful wildlife nature centers and wetlands in this corner of Florida that provide a great opportunity to see some of the amazing wildlife that call this area home.
+There are several wonderful wildlife nature centers and wetlands in this corner of Florida that provide a great opportunity to see some of the amazing wildlife that calls this area home.
 Each of these wonderful nature centers is located just minutes from the shore, so grab your binoculars and your camera and give the beach a break for a few hours.

 Wakodahatchee Wetlands Center

 With fifty acres of wetlands, Wakodahatchee has attracted an amazing variety of birds and wildlife.
 At last count over 140 different species of birds had been identified here in addition to turtles, snakes, alligators, and numerous other mammal and aquatic species.
 The park has a wonderful three-quarter-mile boardwalk that takes visitors around and through three of the park's ponds.
 There are well placed interpretive signs, benches, and gazebos along the way to provide you with an opportunity to take a shady break should you desire.

-Wakodahatchee is easy to visit, will cost you nothing but your time, and you will be amazed at the abundance of wildlife that call this park home.
+Wakodahatchee is easy to visit, will cost you nothing but your time, and you will be amazed at the abundance of wildlife that calls this park home.
 I’ve visited Wakodahatchee twice now and each visit has resulted in an enjoyable couple of hours spent taking photos and watching the many species of birds and aquatic life.

 Gumbo Limbo Nature Center